Up to 50% off sofas & mattresses — limited‑time deals.

 Cooling / breathability (team impression) Moderate Moderate Moderate Moderate

-Cleaning practicality (team impression) Good; simpler shape is easier to keep up with Good; upholstery choices are positioned for everyday use Moderate; more surface area and seams Moderate; deep seat collects crumbs faster
+Cleaning (team impression) Good; simpler shape is easier to keep up with Good; upholstery choices are positioned for everyday use Moderate; more surface area and seams Moderate; deep seat collects crumbs faster

 How We Tested It